lawrennd/snippets/_information-game/includes/curvature-and-latency-conditions.md

 \notes{The Fisher Information Matrix $G(\boldsymbol{\theta})$ describes the local curvature of the log-partition function $\log Z(\boldsymbol{\theta})$ and thus characterises how sharply peaked the distribution $\rho(\boldsymbol{\theta})$ is in different directions.
 Higher curvature reflects greater sensitivity to changes in the parameters — more 'informative' directions in the landscape.}

-At the system's origin, all degrees of freedom are latent — no variable has yet emerged.
+\notes{At the system's origin, all degrees of freedom are latent — no variable has yet emerged.
 This means that the projection of curvature along the direction of each parameter must be small.
 We express this as a constraint on the vector $G(\boldsymbol{\theta}) \boldsymbol{\theta}$, requiring
 $$
 \left| \left[G(\boldsymbol{\theta}) \boldsymbol{\theta}\right]_i \right| < \varepsilon \quad \text{for all } i.
 $$
-This ensures that the entropy gradient, proportional to $G(\boldsymbol{\theta}) \boldsymbol{\theta}$, remains too shallow to trigger emergence in any direction — preserving the latent symmetry of the system at $\boldsymbol{\theta}_0$.
+This condition is derived from the resolution-constrained entropy formulation, where $\varepsilon$ is the resolution threshold that determines when a parameter component becomes dynamically active.
+It ensures that the entropy gradient, proportional to $G(\boldsymbol{\theta}) \boldsymbol{\theta}$, remains too shallow to trigger emergence in any direction — preserving the latent symmetry of the system at $\boldsymbol{\theta}_0$.}

-This condition also has a geometric interpretation, $\boldsymbol{\theta}_0$ must lie near a saddle point or a flat region of the entropy landscape.
-The curvature is non-zero and globally bounded (from the uncertainty constraint), but its projection is uniformly suppressed across all directions.
+\notes{This condition also has a geometric interpretation, $\boldsymbol{\theta}_0$ must lie near a saddle point or a flat region of the entropy landscape.
+The curvature is non-zero and globally bounded (from the uncertainty constraint), but its projection is uniformly suppressed across all directions.}

 \subsection{Initial Constraints and the Permissible Unfolding Domain}